RLOpenCatalyst/core/README.md

  WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
  See the License for the specific language governing permissions and limitations under the License.

- #API Documentation
-   First Install apidoc and run the below command for this.

-     npm install apidoc -g

-   For creating a API Documentation for any api, run the below command on terminal.

-   apidoc -i myapp/ -o apidoc/ -t mytemplate/

-   Creates an apiDoc of all files within dir myapp/, uses template from dir mytemplate/ and put all output to dir apidoc/.
-   Without any parameter, apiDoc generate a documentation from all .cs .dart .erl .go .java .js .php .py .rb .ts files in current dir (incl. subdirs) and writes the output to ./doc/.